JakeOrchard/MPC2008-Public/README.md

 You will need your own FREDKEY and BEA keys to download the source data.
 Place the FREDKEY in line 34 of `MPC/forecasting/code/build_forecast_data.do` and place the BEA key in line 14 of `MPC/downloaddata/code/pcefromBEA.py`.

-We used STATA version 16.1 and Python 3.11 to run this project.

-### UNIX and MAC users
-UNIX and MAC users can run the entire project using `make`.
-Simply type the following three commands in a terminal and the project will build from scratch.

-(1) `make install`
+We use `make` to run the entire project. `cd` into the base directory and run the following commands in your terminal:

-(2) `make venv`
+1. `make venv`

-(3) `make`
+2. `make`

+The first command builds the Python virtual environment, the second command executes the project.

 Once `make` executes successfully, the paper figures and tables are available in the folder `_finaltablesandfigures/output`.

-The Monte Carlo simulations take XX hours to complete so we do not include them as part of the baseline replication flow.
+The Monte Carlo simulations take more than 24 hours to complete so we do not include them as part of the baseline replication flow.
 To run the Monte Carlo simulations execute this command:

-(4) `make montecarlo`
+(3) `make montecarlo`

 The Monte Carlo figures will be produced in the folder `montecarlo/output`.